Category: Poem Analysis

 In the Bleak Midwinter

-In the Bleak Midwinter by Christina Rossetti In the bleak midwinter Frosty wind made moan Earth stood hard as iron Water like a stone Snow had fallen Snow on snow Snow on snow The church was bright Summary of In…
+In the Bleak Midwinter by Christina Rossetti In the bleak midwinter, frosty wind made moan, Earth stood hard as iron, water like a stone; Snow had fallen, snow on snow, snow on snow, In the bleak midwinter, long ago.
+Our…

 Nothing Gold Can Stay

-Nothing Gold Can Stay by Robert Frost Nature’s first green is gold, Her hardest hue to hold.
+Nature’s first green is gold, Her hardest hue to hold.
 Her early leaf’s a flower; But only so an hour.
 Then leaf subsides to leaf.
-So Eden sank to grief, So dawn goes…
+So Eden sank to grief, So dawn goes down to day.
+Nothing gold can stay.…

 Hush Little Baby, Don’t Say a Word